smonadjemi/competing_models/README.md

 # competing_models

-This repository will be updated soon to contain code and data for Competing Models.
+This repository will be updated before October 20, 2020 to contain code and data for Competing Models.